MISP/misp-rfc/misp-galaxy-format/raw.md

 source-uuid, target-uuid **SHALL** be used to describe relationships. source-uuid and target-uuid represent the Universally Unique IDentifier (UUID) [@!RFC4122] of the value reference. source-uuid and target-uuid **MUST** be preserved.

-Example use of the source-uuid, target-uuid fields in the mitre-entreprise-attack-relationship galaxy:
+Example use of the source-uuid, target-uuid fields in the mitre-enterprise-attack-relationship galaxy:
 ~~~~
 {
   "meta": {